hasura/graphql-engine/docs/graphql/manual/api-reference/graphql-api/query.rst

     }
   }

-(For more details on aggregate functions, refer to `Postgres docs <https://www.postgresql.org/docs/current/functions-aggregate.html#FUNCTIONS-AGGREGATE-STATISTICS-TABLE>`__.)
+(For more details on aggregate functions, refer to the `Postgres docs <https://www.postgresql.org/docs/current/functions-aggregate.html#FUNCTIONS-AGGREGATE-STATISTICS-TABLE>`__).

 E.g.